Dimensional Rift

 Men of Altaria

-The men are industrious, city-dwelling and urban; an ambitious people of strength, order and religion, adepts of divine-based magic granted by their one god, Galadon.
+Men are industrious, city-dwelling and urban; an ambitious people of strength, order, and religion, adepts of divine-based magic granted by their one god, Galadon.

-They inhabit many cities and towns sprawling the central and north fields of Valtora, and form a kingdom called Altaria.
-It is surrounded by the lands of the other races below, except for north, where their dominion extends until the ocean.
-While human ships might dwell in the rivers and coasts on their land for trade and commerce, few venture deep into the ocean, and none that has dared to go far has returned.
+They inhabit many cities and towns sprawling the central and northern fields of Valtora, forming a kingdom called Altaria.
+It is surrounded by the lands of the other races, except for northward, where their dominion extends until the ocean.
+While human ships might dwell in the rivers and coasts on their land for trade and commerce, few venture deep into the sea, and none that has dared to go far has returned.

 Fey

-The fey are small, forest-dweller, gnome-like people of small, slim, multi-colored bodies that transform into animals and beasts, adepts of nature-based magic.
+The Fey are a short, nature-dwelling, gnome-like people of slim, multi-colored, horned bodies that transform into animals and beasts, while being adepts of nature-based magic.

-They inhabit the forests down south, and exactly how deep into the forest they venture is unknown, but there is definitely a limit, as the deeper you go the denser and more dangerous it becomes.
+They inhabit the woods down south, and exactly how deep into the forest they venture is unknown, though there is definitely a limit, as the deeper one goes the denser and more dangerous it becomes.

-The Fey cards mostly access the extra deck by the Transform/Transformed keyword, but they still have a few more powerful bosses and monument that are summoned via regular Rift Summoning.
-On the Main Deck, they have access to a variety of Scrolls that double down as powerful effects or sources of Hidden Knowledge.
+Fey cards mostly access the Fables Deck via the Transform/Transformed mechanic, but they still have a powerful Scroll, monument and boss that are summoned via other costs.
+On the Main Deck, they have access to a variety of Scrolls that double down as both powerful one-of effects or sources of Hidden Sacrifice.
+They are all about movement and having to clean up their spent scrolls via sac outlets.

 Telur